vkuokka/response-logger/README.md

 Content-Type: PASS
 Content:      PASS
 ```
-`Sent` contains the timestamp when the request was logged.
+- `Sent` contains the timestamp when the request was logged.
-`URL` contains the information where the request was sent to.
+- `URL` contains the information where the request was sent to.
-`Response` contains the time it took to receive a response from server.
+- `Response` contains the time it took to receive a response from server.
-`Code` determines if the received HTTP status code matches the code set in the `urls.json` object.
+- `Code` determines if the received HTTP status code matches the code set in the `urls.json` object.
-`Content-Type` determines if the received content-type matches the content-type set in the `urls.json` object.
+- `Content-Type` determines if the received content-type matches the content-type set in the `urls.json` object.
-`Content` determines if the response body includes the string set in the `urls.json` object.
+- `Content` determines if the response body includes the string set in the `urls.json` object.

-<strong> ! </strong> If ie. https://google.fi would sent us HTTP status code of 404 when we are expecting it to be 200, the log would contain `Code:  FAIL`<strong> ! </strong>
+<strong> ! </strong> If the response value does not match with the expected one, it is logged as `FAIL` instead of `PASS`<strong> ! </strong>

 In case the program encounters error while sending a request, the request is logged as an exception.
 ```